Chapter 20: Plans

 “Go on.”

 “Don’t hold out on me.”
 She rolled the vial in her fingers.
 “Do you want to drag this out?
-None of this will inconvenience me as I… but let’s leave such delightful prospects to later.”
+None of this will inconvenience me as I…but let’s leave such delightful prospects to later.”

-She slapped him.
+“He…” Caileagh leaned in again and slapped him.
 Again, the fire licked across his face.
+He spoke more words, but couldn’t understand them.

 What did she do to me?

 Gaelib had used his influence and cleverness to extend his economic control over the kingdom.
 Every state office was now infiltrated by the Order of the Black Robe.
 All except the Heralds.
+The king alone chose those assignments.

 Her fanciful visions make no sense.
 Yet she expects me to follow her wishes in matters of state.
 Her charms enthrall me, but…

 Gaelib smiled, thinking of her, of the warmth of her body, and the ways she could make him feel.
+He love her.

 No. The Warrior served him.